 BSc (Hons) Sport, Exercise and Health Science

-Gain a broad understanding of core scientific disciplines underpinning sport, exercise and health science.
-Tailor your course to meet your specific goals and interests.
+Gain a broad understanding of core scientific disciplines underpinning sport, exercise and health science

-This specially designed degree course offers you exposure to the application of science across sport, exercise and health environments.
-In your final year you will have the opportunity to tailor your course in line with your own specific interests and aspirations.
+This specially designed British Association of Sport and Exercise Sciences (BASES) endorsed degree course offers you exposure to the application of science across sport, exercise and health environments.
+Throughout the BSc (Hons) Sport, Exercise and Health Science course you will have the opportunity to tailor your course in line with your own specific interests and aspirations.
+Having the opportunity to either keep your focus broad, focusing on sports performance (sport science), or focusing on exercise for health.
 This means you can really get the most of your study and expand the areas you wish to develop in.

-Benefit from our academic expertise, outstanding facilities, and research from across the School of Health, Wellbeing and Performance, and the wider University College.
+Benefit from our academic expertise, outstanding facilities, and research from across the School of Psychology, Sport and Physical Activity, and the wider University College.
 You will also benefit from our unique connections with the sport, health and wellbeing industry meaning there are plenty of opportunities to make long-lasting connections and establishing yourself as a healthcare professional.